thelang-io/docs.thelang.io/docs/guides/grammar.md

 # Grammar
 The syntax is specified using Extended Backus-Naur Form (EBNF) [edited by W3C](https://www.w3.org/TR/xml/#sec-notation).
+> NOTE: This grammar represents current grammar supported by language, not one described in docs.

 ## Syntax
 ```txt
 Syntax ::= (_ Statement)* _
 Statement ::= WS | CallExpr